The Robinson Ropes Course

 The Robinson Ropes Course (RRC) is located on the grounds of the Cooperative Middle School (CMS) in Stratham, NH.

-A ropes course is constructed of trees, cables, ropes and wood.
-We use the ropes course for group problem-solving activities For a more detailed description of what a challenge course is please visit: Association for Challenge Course Technology.
+A ropes course is constructed of trees, cables, ropes, and wood.
+We use the ropes course for group problem-solving activities For a more detailed description of what a challenge course is please visit: Association for Challenge Course Technology link.

-The RRC delivers high quality programs that utilize the experiential model of education (hands-on learning or learning-by-doing.)
-The programs offered consist of field initiatives (games on the ground), low ropes elements (activities up to 5 feet off the ground) and/or high ropes elements (up to 65 feet off the ground.)
+The RRC delivers high-quality programs that utilize the experiential model of education (hands-on learning or learning-by-doing.)
+The programs offered consist of field initiatives (games on the ground), low ropes elements (activities up to 5 feet off the ground) and/or high ropes elements (up to 45 feet off the ground.)
 Different activities are combined depending upon the type of group and its goals.